 Longobardi is regents’ professor at the Ernest G. Welch School of Art & Design at Georgia State University in Atlanta.
 She was the recipient of the prestigious Hudgens Prize in 2013 and has exhibited her artwork in museums and galleries throughout the United States and globally.
 Longobardi is represented in public and private collections including the Maier Museum of Art, Lynchburg, Virginia; Crystal Bridges Museum of American Art, Bentonville, Arkansas; and many others.

 Artis—Naples, The Baker Museum, is proud to partner with the Conservancy of Southwest Florida to enhance the educational impact of this exhibition in our community.
-Event details will be announced at a later date.

 Reserve your museum tickets online.